Levy-Y/bartering-manager/README.md

 ### Note for troubleshooting:
 These are just basic solutions, if none of the above can solve your problem, open a ticket here on [Github](https://github.com/Levy-Y/bartering-manager/issues)

+## Trello

+We have a trello board, where we keep all the tasks, and requests for future versions.
+If you are interested check it out [here](https://trello.com/b/AdUkr5wt/trademanager)

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.